George Brown Barbour

-George Brown Barbour FGS FRSE FRSSA (1890–1977) was an internationally renowned Scottish geologist and educator.
+George Brown Barbour FGS FRSE FRSSA (1890–1977) was a Scottish geologist and educator.

 Life

-He was born on August 22, 1890 in Edinburgh, Scotland.
+He was born on August 22, 1890, in Edinburgh, Scotland.
 He was the son of the eminent gynaecologist, Alexander Hugh Freeland Barbour and Margaret Nelson Brown.

 From 1899 he attended Merchiston Castle School in the south of Edinburgh.
 In 1906 he left the school to attend Marburg University in Germany for one year.

-He received an Honours degree of Master of Arts in Classics from the University of Edinburgh in 1910.
+He received an Honours degree of Master of Arts in classics from the University of Edinburgh in 1910.
 In 1912 he was accepted to study for a Master of Arts in science from Cambridge University, but his studies were interrupted by the war.

 During the First World War he joined the Friends Ambulance Unit at Dunkirk before joining the British Ambulance Unit in Italy but eventually enlisted, probably in 1916.

 He graduated from Cambridge in 1918.

 In 1919 he travelled to America to attend Columbia University in New York.
 Here he met Dorothy Dickinson, whom he married in a small ceremony at her summer home, "Kakro", in Westhampton Beach, Long Island on 15 May 1920.
 She was from a very well-connected Christian family.

 Together they then travelled to China (his wife having the intention to act as a Christian missionary) where he then became Professor of Applied Geology at Yenching University (in Peking) from 1920 to 1922.
 In 1922 and 1923 he was Head of Geology at Peiyang University in Tientsin.
 Then returning to Yenching as Professor of Geology from 1923 to 1932.
 During his time in China he served on the staff of the Chinese Geological Survey's Cenozoic Laboratory and was intimately associated with the discovery and dating of Peking Man.

 During this period based in China, he communicated with Columbia University, who in 1929 awarded him, in-absentia, a PhD in his field.

 In 1932 he left China, as their eldest son Hugh had contracted Peking fever.
 Return to China then proved impossible due to the ongoing cultural revolution.
 They settled temporarily in Cincinnati where he took the role of Professor of Geology at Cincinnati University for one year.

 In 1934 the Rockefeller Foundation offered him a grant to return to China, but as this did not include visas for his family he declined and instead took up a two-year role lecturing in geology at the University of London, back in Britain.